Classes

 The MIT Center for Art, Science & Technology (CAST) supports cross-disciplinary curricular initiatives that integrate the arts into the core curriculum and create new artistic work or materials, media and technologies for artistic expression.

-The Student Art Association (SAA) provides extra-academic, hands-on instruction and studio experience in the arts for all levels in a range of media.
+The MIT W20 Art Studios (previously the Student Art Association) provides non-credit, hands-on instruction, and studio experience in the arts for all levels in a range of media.

 Academic Sections